ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: Observations and data

-The ALMASOP sources were also observed in eight molecular lines (CCS(J$_N$=8$_7$-7$_6$), CCS(J$_N$=7$_6$-6$_5$), HC$_3$N(J=9-8), N$_2$H$^+$(J=1-0), DNC(J=1-0), HN$^{13}$C(J=1-0), N$_2$D$^+$(J=1-0), c-C$_3$H$_2$ J$_{K_{a}K_{c}}$(2$_{12}$-1${01}$), NH$_3$(J,K)=(1,1)) toward 850 $\mu$m intensity peak positions of SCUBA-2 cores with the 45 m radio telescope at Nobeyama Radio Observatory (Project IDs: CG161004, LP177001; PI: K.Tatematsu) from 2017 February to 2019 May \citep{tatematsu_astrochemical_2017,kim_molecular_2020,Tatematsu2021}.
-The observations were conducted with receivers TZ1 or T70, both of which are dual-polarization and two-sideband SIS receivers.
-The velocity resolution is 0.05-0.06 km/s for both TZ1 and T70 and 0.05 km/s for H22.
-The details of NRO 45-m observations were described in \cite{kim_molecular_2020}.
-Among the observed molecular lines, N$_2$H$^+$ line emission exhibits a spatial distribution similar to the SCUBA-2 850\,$\mu$m dust continuum emission \citep{tatematsu_astrochemical_2017,Tatematsu2021}.
-Therefore, we adopt the Mach number, system velocity and line width (FWHM) of N$_2$H$^+$(J=1-0) from \cite{kim_molecular_2020} for further analysis in this work, which are compiled in Table \ref{tab:binary} and Table \ref{tab:single}.
+The ALMASOP sources were also observed in eight molecular lines (CCS(J$_N$=8$_7$-7$_6$), CCS(J$_N$=7$_6$-6$_5$), HC$_3$N(J=9-8), N$_2$H$^+$(J=1-0), DNC(J=1-0), HN$^{13}$C(J=1-0), N$_2$D$^+$(J=1-0), c-C$_3$H$_2$ J$_{K_{a}K_{c}}$(2$_{12}$-1${01}$), NH$_3$(J,K)=(1,1)) toward the 850 $\mu$m intensity peak positions of the SCUBA-2 cores with the 45 m radio telescope at Nobeyama Radio Observatory (No:45m, project IDs: CG161004, LP177001; PI: K. Tatematsu) from 2015 December to 2019 May \citep{tatematsu_astrochemical_2017,kim_molecular_2020,Tatematsu2021}.
+The observations were conducted with the receivers TZ1, T70 and FOREST which are dual-polarization and two-sideband superconductor–insulator–superconductor receivers.
+The velocity resolution is 0.05-0.06 km/s for both TZ1 and T70, 0.1 km/s for FOREST and 0.05 km/s for H22.
+The details of No: 45m observations are described in \cite{kim_molecular_2020}.
+Among the observed molecular lines, the N$_2$H$^+$ line emission exhibits a spatial distribution similar to that of the SCUBA-2 850\,$\mu$m dust continuum emission \citep{tatematsu_astrochemical_2017,Tatematsu2021}.
+Therefore, we adopt the Mach number, system velocity, and line width (FWHM) of N$_2$H$^+$(J=1-0) from \cite{kim_molecular_2020} for further analysis in this work, which are compiled in Table \ref{tab:binary} and Table \ref{tab:single}.
 In addition, there are 16 dense cores in the ALMASOP survey that were also mapped in N$_2$H$^+$(J=1-0) line emission \citep{tatematsu_astrochemical_2017,Tatematsu2021}.
 We also present the N$_2$H$^+$(J=1-0) maps for these cores in this work.